Triority2011/DiscordSelfBot/README.md

 on **line 58** you can set the amount of times itll loop (set to -1 to deactivate and make it loop forever)

-If you want it to only send 1 message whatsoever, you can replace the 'pathe here' strings with the same path or decrase the %%x value on line 6 to 1, to make it only run line 1.
+If you want it to only send 1 message whatsoever, you can replace the 'pathe here' strings with the same path or decrase the %%x value on line 6 to 1, to make it only run script 1.

 And there you go, have fun while you can, bc if this gets pathed im not reworking this :3